-Winterizing Your Feet - How to Prep Your Feet for Winter
+Winterizing Your Feet - How to Care for Your Feet in Cold Weather

 With the arctic winds, snow, sleet, and ice in the forecast this winter, we’re sharing our Podiatrist’s top tips for "winterizing" your feet.